Post Elections – May 14th

 2. If the ballot has more than one candidate for a position (additional candidates were nominated from the floor), the election is by secret ballot.

-3. The ballot, Slate of Officers and additional candidates from the floor, is published to post members before the election.
+3. The ballot, the Slate of Officers and additional candidates from the floor are published to post members before the election.

 4. Each position contains space for write-in votes.